linux-integrity/ima-doc/ima-configuration.rst

 These policy rules are based on the firmware boot status (e.g. :ref:`arm-and-x86` UEFI secure boot, :ref:`powerpc` secure boot and trusted boot).
-See :ref:`secure-boot-state` for a method of determining whether secure and/or trusted boot is enabled.
+See :ref:`sb-state` for a method of determining whether secure and/or trusted boot is enabled.